bobaekang/icjia-r-workshop/slides/module6_slides1.md

 }
 ```
 * `server.R` contains the server-side logic of the application
-* `input` object is an environment for storing user inputs modified by user's interaction with the application UI
+* `input` object is an environment for storing user inputs modified by user's interaction with the application `ui`
-* `output` object is an environment for storing elements (plots, tables, texts, etc) to be rendered and shown in the UI
+* `output` object is an environment for storing elements (plots, tables, texts, etc) to be rendered and shown in the `ui`
 * `session` object is an environment that can be used to access information relating to the session
     * `session` is optional